|paragon vulcan kiln||or tumblers at electrictumblers.co.uk|

 The body is clipped to the base so, if a crucible cracks, the pieces will be easy to remove: if moulten glass leaks out, you'll only have to replace the floor.
 And, for extra practicality, the floor is reversible.

 Most kilns use Kanthal A1 element wire.
 However, for continual high-temperature high-precision professional use, the Vulcan uses Kanthal APM.
-Kanthal APM has a low tendency to ageing and a low change in resistance over time.
+Kanthal APM has slow ageing and a low change in resistance over time.
 It has excellent surface oxide properties, which gives good protection in corrosive atmospheres as well as in atmospheres with high carbon potential, and no scaling.
-Although the kiln has these durable high-quality elements, the very long firing times mean that they're not guaranteed.
+Although The kiln normally has these durable high-quality elements, the very long firing times mean that they're not guaranteed.

 |PARAGON VULCAN ll MOBILE KILN FURNITURE|